Heather_headshot_priscillagreenphotography_0002.jpg

 As individuals with lives in constant flux, it can seem strange and feel scary to ask for assistance from others.
 Oftentimes we resist that urge despite all signs pointing towards it.
 Despite that fear, when we take the step and seek assistance in life, we open ourselves up to wonderful possibilities and opportunities for growth and change.
 As a Clinical Mental Health Counselor, I find personal growth can flow both ways during therapy.
 It is a therapeutic alliance that allows us as mental health clinicians and clients to learn more about others and our respective worlds that empowers us to push past barriers we once thought impossible to breach.

 I graduated from University of Missouri - St. Louis with my Masters of Education in Clinical Mental Health Counseling in 2018.
-During my educational and work experience, I have worked with residential youth, intensive in home services for families, and individuals focusing on anxiety, depression, body dysmorphia and ADHD.
-I have widely utilized motivational interviewing, Cognitive Behavioral Therapy, and Trauma Informed approaches in session.
+During my educational and work experience, I have worked with residential youth, intensive in home services for families, and individuals focusing on anxiety, depression, body dysmorphia, ADHD, and Autism.
+I have widely utilized motivational interviewing, Cognitive Behavioral Therapy, and am Trauma, Nerd Therapy, and PDA informed.
 I have enjoyed working with youth, teenagers, adults, couples and families by forming therapeutic alliances with my individual and family clients to guide them through life’s challenges.
 I am a firm believer that change comes from within.
 As a Counselor, I am merely a guide to assist and celebrate those changes with the clients I work with.

 Certificate: North Carolina Board of Licensed Clinical Mental Health Counselors / 2021

-School: University of Missouri - St. Louis - Master of Education in Counseling - 2018
+School: University of Missouri - St. Louis - Master of Education in Clinical Mental Health Counseling - 2018

 Lori Long